BCHLebanon/BCHTripoli/README.md

 bitcoincash:qr6m29525y397p873pycpa4n3fxtreae9qhxjhj3dx

-Every donation helps bring Bitcoin Cash closer to everyday use in Tripoli, Lebanon.
+Every donation helps bring BitcoinCash closer to everyday use in Tripoli, Lebanon.

 📞 Contact
 For inquiries or collaboration, open an issue on this repository or contact me directly on X @psyman169